Konrad-Jalowy/mycodingnotes/vanilla-js/algorithms/README.md

 - right are []
 - we call quicksort([3,2,1]) + [4] + quicksort([])
 - it works but be extra careful, its example from the internet...
+- edit: basicially it has all quicksort features besides being in-place. and being in-place is why quicksort is used instead of merge sort.